IgniteUI/igniteui-docfx/en/components/toggle.md

 ### Automatic toggle actions

 In order to prevent the invocation of these methods there is a directive which has `onClick` handler and changes the state to the toggle we are referred to.
 So let's dive in.
-If we would like to take advantage of this functionality we will have to use [**IgxToggleActionDirective**]({environment:angularApiUrl}/classes/igxtoggleactiondirective.html) which is comming from the same [**IgxToggleModule**]({environment:angularApiUrl}/classes/igxtogglemodule.html).
+If we would like to take advantage of this functionality we will have to use [**IgxToggleActionDirective**]({environment:angularApiUrl}/classes/igxtoggleactiondirective.html) which is coming from the same **IgxToggleModule**.

 ```typescript
 // app.module.ts